 - Understand Hotwire’s rating system.
-Hotwire includes its own ratings and those of TripAdvisor.
-View these ratings with caution, especially the number of reviews that created the rating.
-Sometimes a hotel will have a five-star rating, but based on only one review.
+Hotwire includes its ratings and those of TripAdvisor.
+View these ratings cautiously, especially the number of reviews that created the rating.
+Sometimes, a hotel will have a five-star rating based on only one review.
 Likewise, a hotel could have a low review based only on one dissatisfied customer.

 - Review everything carefully before making your booking.
 Remember, most Hotwire bookings are nonrefundable.

 - Also, even though you typically save a lot by booking at the last minute, Hotline does allow you to book months in advance.
-In some cases, booking in advance is a better option because the best hotels in some cities fill during the high season.
+Sometimes, booking in advance is a better option because the best hotels in some cities fill during the high season.

 - Creating an account will give you access to the best deals on Hotwire.
 Hot rate deals also offer you the opportunity to save big money, but you have to be willing to be flexible about which hotel you stay in.

 - Bundle your flights, car rental, and other vacation packages to save on accommodation.

 - Watch for the lowest prices on Hotwire’s notifications feature, Trip Watcher (which sounds like the name of a finance bro).

 Originally conceived as an airline-owned alternative to Expedia, Orbitz is now another member of the Expedia Group and provides access to the same good deals as others in the group.

 Its competitive advantage is its Orbucks rewards program.
 You can earn up to 4% for bookings and apply the Orbucks to prepaid hotel bookings.
 Most of the bookings on Orbitz are also flexible, although you may receive a travel credit instead of a refund.

 Orbitz generally receives excellent customer reviews, and Sitejabber honored it with a Customer’s Choice award in 2018.
 Customers like the ease of booking rooms through the app and the ability to receive credits or refunds for cancellations.